-SRW and DRW, which stand for single rear wheel and dual rear wheel respectively refer to the number of rear wheels placed on a truck.
+SRW and DRW, which stand for single rear wheel and dual rear wheel respectively, refer to the number of rear wheels placed on a truck.
 That much is obvious.
-While SRW is the standard wheel layout of pretty much any vehicle, many heavy-duty trucks, including the Ford F350, the Chevy Silverado 3500, the GMC Sierra 3500 HD, and the Ram 3500 all have DRW, or duallys, as an option.
-If you plan on towing heavy loads, like a boat, an RV, or a large trailer, then you should opt for a DRW truck.
-If your truck is more of your daily driver and only an occasional tower, then a SRW truck would be a better option.
+While SRW is the standard wheel layout of pretty much any vehicle, many heavy-duty trucks, including the Ford F-350, the Chevy Silverado 3500, the GMC Sierra 3500 HD, and the Ram 3500 all have DRW, or duallys, as an option.
+If you plan on towing heavy loads, like a boat, an RV, or a large trailer, then you may want to opt for a DRW truck.
+If your truck is more of your daily driver and only an occasional tower, then an SRW truck would be a better option.
 Regardless, there are plenty of other reasons you might want to opt for one over the other.
-The question you’ll have to ask yourself then, is two rear wheels or not two wheels?

 SRW trucks are trucks with only one pair of rear wheels.
 In other words, it's just a regular truck.
 For most truck owners, who mainly haul loads in their bed or occasionally tow moderately sized loads, an SRW is completely satisfactory.
 Now that trucks are many people’s daily vehicles, driving an SRW could make daily driving tasks easier.
 Not only will you save a bit of gas by opting for a single rear wheel truck, but you will also save money on tires.
 Having a whole other set of tires does mean that you do have to buy and maintain them.
 Even though there are some benefits to duallys, there is a definite cost.
 At the end of the day, you'll just have to figure out how to tow that line for yourself.